 Office of Early Learning

-A strong, centralized office monitors the programs for accountability; oversee the application process; consult with local
+A strong, centralized office monitors the programs for accountability, oversees the application process, consults with local districts and schools as needed.

 The Voluntary Pre-K for Tennessee Act of 2005 was passed with strong bipartisan support from the Tennessee General Assembly, increasing the state’s investment in Early Childhood Education and access for students.